-Voice of America employees protest order to broadcast Mike Pompeo speech as ‘propaganda’
+Voice of America employees protest order to broadcast Pompeo speech, calling it ‘propaganda’

 He said it is “disingenuous” for VOA to exclude outside news media from covering Pompeo’s talk because of covid-19 restrictions while inviting employees to attend.
 The decision to carry it on VOA’s channels should be left up to its journalists, he added.

-In his letter, Seide wrote, “A broadcast speech by the outgoing secretary of state on topics on which he has been widely covered should be seen for what it is: the use of VOA to disseminate political propaganda in the waning days of the Trump administration. . . .
+In his letter, Seide wrote: “A broadcast speech by the outgoing secretary of state on topics on which he has been widely covered should be seen for what it is: the use of VOA to disseminate political propaganda in the waning days of the Trump administration. . . .
 The event is plainly a publicity stunt devoid of public interest and thus constitutes a gross misuse of government resources.”

 A VOA spokesperson, Bridget Serchak, said the agency “scrupulously adheres to all [Centers for Disease Control and Prevention] covid-19 guidelines.”
 She offered no further comment.